Best Indoor TV Aerial For Freeview In 2024

 Easing Ultra Thin Review

-This aerial is our overall Editor’s Choice, because it ticks most boxes: The price is very reasonable, being paper-thin means you can easily mount it on a wall or a window (it comes with a small adhesive patch), or on your TV cabinet – or even on the back of your TV.
+This aerial is my overall Editor’s Choice, because it ticks most boxes: The price is very reasonable, it’s probably one of the thinnest aerials I ever reviewed, and it even comes with a small adhesive patch so you can stick it on your TV cabinet, a window, or the back of your TV.

 Build quality is not overly impressive, but for the price, and for something you stick on your wall/TV and just leave it there, you get excellent value for money.

-With thousands of positive reviews from other buyers, it’s hard to go wrong – and sometimes it’s a good idea to stick with the model that just works well.
+With thousands of additional positive reviews from other buyers, it’s hard to go wrong – and sometimes, it’s a good idea to stick with the model that just works well.

 Excellent performance but slightly higher priced.